ON THIS PAGE: You will learn about the different types of treatments doctors use for people with cervical cancer. Use the menu to see other pages.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

-When cervical cancer has come back after treatment, called recurrent cancer, or if cervical cancer has spread beyond the pelvis, called metastatic disease, it is treated with a platinum-based chemotherapy combined with the targeted therapy bevacizumab (Avastin).
-There are 2 drugs similar to bevacizumab, bevacizumab-awwb (Mvasi) and bevacizumab-bvzr (Zirabev), that have been approved by the FDA to treat advanced cervical cancer.
+When cervical cancer has come back after treatment, called recurrent cancer, or if cervical cancer has spread beyond the pelvis, called metastatic disease, it can be treated with a platinum-based chemotherapy combined with the targeted therapy bevacizumab (Avastin).
+There are 2 drugs similar to bevacizumab, called bevacizumab-awwb (Mvasi) and bevacizumab-bvzr (Zirabev), that have been approved by the FDA to treat advanced cervical cancer.
 These are called biosimilars.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

 The immune checkpoint inhibitor pembrolizumab (Keytruda) is used to treat cervical cancer that has recurred or spread to other parts of the body during or after treatment with chemotherapy.
+It may also be used in combination with chemotherapy with or without bevacizumab in people with recurrent or metastatic cervical cancer whose tumors express PD-L1.
 Some cancer cells express the PD-L1 protein, which binds to the PD-1 protein on T cells.
-T cells are immune system cells that kill certain cells, like cancer cells.
+T cells are immune system cells that kill certain other cells, like cancer cells.
 When the PD-1 and PD-L1 proteins bind, the T cell does not attack the cancer cell.
 Pembrolizumab is a PD-1 inhibitor, so it blocks the binding between PD-1 and PD-L1, which allows the T cells to find and attack the cancer cells.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.